 Discover the world of the cold-blooded creatures as students compare and contrast the reptiles and amphibians in our live animal collection.
 Students will be able to observe and interact with many native species in this hands-on adventure.

 Each season is unique and brings many changes to the land as well as the plants and animals living there.
-In this program students will explore the prairies, ponds, and forests of Dodge using their five senses to find the best of what each season has to offer.
+In this program students explore the prairies, ponds, and forests of Dodge using your five senses to find the best of what each season has to offer.

 Participants will learn about our location in the solar system and discover the stories behind constellations we will view in a portable starlab.
 This class is designed for either day or night programs, regardless of the weather.

-Get the “scoop” on soils.
-Examine the living and non-living components of the soil in some hands-on activities.
+Examine the living and non-living components of the soil in hands-on activities.
 Learn about the importance and different types of soil as we collect and compare soil samples from the prairie, forest, and wetlands of the nature center.

 Sound surrounds us every day and is an important way for people and animals to gather information about what is happening around us.
 Learn to identify the sounds found in nature and their patterns.

-What does it take to survive in the wild?
-This class gives students insight into how the environment has an impact in a survival situation.
-Students will be introduced to the skills of fire-building and survival shelter construction.
+Students will learn and practice the skills of fire-building and survival shelter construction.
 Do you have what it takes to build a shelter and a one-match fire?

 Being outdoors in a Minnesota winter can be cold, snowy and challenging for plants, animals, and people.
 Inventions, both old and new, allow us to explore the winter landscape.
 We’ll predict and record temperatures in the air, under the snow, and under the ice as well as cut through the ice and snow